vijaykumaryenne/medrecui/README.md

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

 ## How to access the App from your Mobile Device
-> access our localhost:3000 from distant mobile device.
+> access your localhost:3000 from distant mobile device.
 My favorite one is to use ngrok.
 > Ngrok is a service that relays your local environment on a distant dns, for free!

 ```bash